Frequently Asked Questions

 2. Which is the oldest intact structural temple in existence?

-Structural temples as opposed to cave temples are the ones that are built using multiple stones that hewn and fitted.
-The earliest is the Shore Temple in Mahabalipuram.
+Structural temples as opposed to cave temples are the ones that are built using multiple stones that are hewn and fitted.
+The one of the earliest is the Shore Temple in Mahabalipuram.
 Other Pallava temples like the Kailasanathar at Kanchipuram and the Thaalagriswarar at Panamalai are also very ancient and belong to the same period.

 3. How many ancient temples are there in Tamil Nadu and Pondicherry?